Contact: Manager Yang

 Hydrogen fuel cells are the cleanest and best clean energy source for replacing diesel generators in the future.
 However, the use of platinum catalysts is too expensive to promote and use, which directly affects the automotive applications of fuel cells.
 Recently, researchers at the University of California, Riverside in the United States have discovered that nano-cobalt of carbon nanotube support is a catalyst for replacing platinum.
 The results were published in the English journal: Samll.

-In a paper published today in Small , researchers at the University of California, Riverside, describe the development of an inexpensive, efficient catalyst material for a type of called a polymer electrolyte membrane cell (PEMFC), which turns the chemical energy of Hydrogen into electricity and is among the most promising fuel cell types to power cars and electronics.
+In a paper published today in Small , researchers at the University of California, Riverside, describe the development of an inexpensive, efficient catalyst material for a type of fuel cell called a polymer electrolyte membrane fuel cell (PEMFC), which turns the chemical energy of Hydrogen into electricity and is among the most promising fuel cell types to power cars and electronics.

 The catalyst developed at UCR is made of porous carbon nanofibers embedded with a compound made from a relatively rich metal such as cobalt, which is more than 100 times less expensive than platinum.
 The research was led by David Kisailus, the Winston Chung Endowed Professor in Energy Innovation in UCR's Marlan and Rosemary Bourns College of Engineering.

-Fuel , which are already being used by some carmakers, offer advantages over conventional combustion technologies, including higher efficiency, quieter operation and lower emissions.
+Fuel cells , which are already being used by some carmakers, offer advantages over conventional combustion technologies, including higher efficiency, quieter operation and lower emissions.
 Hydrogen fuel cells emit only water.

 Like batteries, fuel cells are electrochemical devices that comprise a positive and negative electrode sandwiching an electrolyte.
 When a hydrogen fuel is injected onto the anode, a catalyst separates the hydrogen molecules into positively charged particles called protons and negatively charged particles called electrons.
 Are directed through an external circuit, where they do useful work, such as powering an electric motor, before rejoining the positively charged hydrogen ions and oxygen to form water.